learn-co-curriculum/cssi-prework-python-functions/README.md

 print weird_math(2,3)
 ```

-# Variable Scope
+## Variable Scope

 Another thing that is important to reiterate about functions is variable scope.
+The scope refers to where a variable can be used.
+A global variable can be access anywhere in a script, whereas a local variable remains inside a function.
+This can be one of the trickier concepts for your students, so try and name your variables as uniquely as possible during instruction.

-## Global Variables
+### Global Variables
 When you declare a variable outside of a function it will also be available inside of the function.
 This is called a global variable.
 For example:

  ```python